dldc-packages/democrat/README.md

 render(/*...*/, { ReactInstance: React });
 ```

-For now only the following hooks are supported:
+For now the following hooks are supported:

 - `useState`
 - `useReducer`